 - It is slow as compared to CSS.

-It is our efforts to share every bit we know about the Selenium so that you can use it successfully in your live projects.
-We hope that this Selenium tutorial would have helped you in doing that.
+It is our effort to share every bit we know about Selenium so that you can use it successfully in your live projects.
+We hope that this Selenium tutorial will help you in doing that.
 And you would be able to use locators in Selenium projects more efficiently than ever before.